vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.

-    Make a note of the outputs for use later:
+    > **IMPORTANT**: Open an instance of NotePad or another tool, and make a record of the following Outputs for use later:

     * connectionString

-The resources have now been created.
+The required Azure resources have now been created.

 ### Exercise 2: Create an Azure IoT Hub Device ID using the Azure portal